funcieqDEV/Varn/README.md

 make
 ```

-> ⚠️ Warning: Varn is still in development.
+> ⚠️ Varn is under heavy development.
 The build may be unstable.

 ---

-## Contributing 🤝✨📘

-We welcome all PRs!
-Each PR should:

-* Include a clear description of what it adds.
-* Explain why the change is needed.
-* Include proper documentation for the added code.

----

-## License 📜⚖️✨
+## License

-The **Varn** project is licensed under the **Apache License 2.0**.
+Varn is licensed under the Apache License 2.0.
+See [LICENSE](LICENSE).
-You may freely use, modify, and distribute the source code, provided that all copyright and license notices are retained.
-The license also grants rights to any patents associated with the project.
-See the **[LICENSE](https://github.com/funcieqDEV/Varn/blob/main/LICENSE)** file for full terms.